wizard1203/wizard1203.github.io/_pages/about.md

 **Research Philosophy**

-Democratizing Machine learning needs super high efficiency, scalability, robustness and privacy.
+Democratizing Machine learning needs high efficiency, scalability, robustness and privacy.
 Achieving them needs to understand ML and systems first.
-Hope we can make an ML system to enable learning at anywhere and anytime.
+Hope we can design an ML system to learn and generate knowledge at anywhere and anytime.

 **Current focus**: Federated Learning, Distributed Deep Learning, Accelerate Training and Inference of DNNs